-Welcome to your daily round-up of stories in today's edition of The Legal Intelligencer.
-Click the links below to access stories directly, or head to The Legal homepage.
+Welcome to your Wednesday morning round-up of stories in today’s edition of The Legal Intelligencer.
+All of the links below will take you directly to today’s stories, or you can head straight over to The Legal’s homepage.
 (Some stories may require registration or a paid subscription.)

-Have questions or comments about any of today's stories, or our coverage as a whole?
-E-mail me or any of the reporters directly.
-We hope you'll enjoy today's Legal!
+If you have questions or comments about any of today's stories, or our coverage as a whole, we invite you to email any of the reporters directly.
+We hope you'll enjoy today's Legal.